swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 On line *(1)*, we start a new child task to chop a carrot.
 Suppose that this call to the `chop` function throws an error.
 Because this is asynchronous, that error is not immediately observed in `chopVegetables`, and we proceed to start a second child task to chop an onion *(2)*.
 On line *(3)*, we `await` the carrot-chopping task, which causes us to throw the error that was thrown from `chop`.
 Since we do not handle this error, we exit the scope without having yet awaited the onion-chopping task.
 This causes that task to be automatically cancelled.
 Because cancellation is cooperative, and because structured concurrency does not allow child tasks to outlast their parent context, control does not actually return until the onion-chopping task actually completes; any value it returns or throws will be discarded.

 As we mentioned before, the effect of cancellation on a task is synchronous and cooperative.
 Functions which do a lot of synchronous computation may wish to check explicitly for cancellation.
-They can do so by inspecting the task's cancelled status:
+They can do so by inspecting the task's cancelled status using the API from the Task API proposal:

 ```
 func chop(_ vegetable: Vegetable) async throws -> Vegetable {